nagavenkateshgavini/test_poetry/README.md

    Flask might depend on Werkzeug, Jinja2, Click, etc.
    Let's say Flask 2.0 depends on `Jinja2>=2.11.`

-   Requests' Dependencies:
-   Requests might depend on urllib3, chardet, etc.

-   Let's say Requests 2.25 has a sub-dependency on urllib3<1.27.

    ### Potential Conflict:
-   Imagine there's a package SomeLib that also depends on Jinja2 but requires a version of Jinja2<2.11 for some reason.
+   Imagine there's a package SomeLib that also depends on Jinja2 but requires a version of `Jinja2<2.11` for some reason.
    This creates a potential conflict because:

    Flask 2.0 requires Jinja2>=2.11.
    SomeLib requires Jinja2<2.11.

    ### With Poetry's Dependency Resolution: